Coro (non-profit organization)

 Coro is an American non-partisan, non-profit organization best known for its fellowship program dedicated to teaching skills useful in leadership in public affairs to young adults.

 The organization was founded in San Francisco in 1942 by W. Donald Fletcher, an attorney, and Van Duyn Dodge, an investment counselor.
 Their premise was based on the realization that, unlike law, business or medicine, post graduate training in the area of leadership was non existent, and they wanted to train young veterans in the leadership skills necessary to assure that our democratic system of government could more effectively meet the needs of its citizens.

 Contrary to the assumption that "Coro" refers to the word "core," the name is a nonce word created to represent "both discovery and exploration."

 Coro Fellows Program in Public Affairs

 The Coro Fellows Program in Public Affairs, the organization's premier fellowship, is a full-time, nine-month (except for San Francisco), graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
 The Northern California Fellows Program was shortened to seven months but encompasses the same aspects of other programs.
-Unconventional by traditional academic standards, the Fellows Program is rigorous and demanding, aiming toward personal and professional growth.
-The Fellows Program is offered in Los Angeles, New York, Pittsburgh, San Francisco and St. Louis.

-Coro introduces program participants to all aspects of the public affairs arena, preparing them to translate their ideals into action for improving their own communities and beyond.
-The fellowship comprises field placements, group interviews, seminars, focus weeks, and individual and group projects.

-Sixty Fellows are chosen nationally each year through a highly competitive selection process, including a day-long assessment at each center's city.
-The Fellows represent a broad range of academic, work, cultural, racial and economic backgrounds, ages and interests.
-What they share is an unwavering commitment to civic engagement.
-Recent participants have ranged from 21 to 53 years of age.